StoneStepsInc/fit/README.md

     directory names, so some other means need to be used to figure which specific directories cannot be accessed.

+    The `-a` option may be added in subsequent update scans, so the inaccessible directory is skipped.

   * `-X .ext[.ext]...`

     This option provides a list of EXIF file extensions.
 The default